Augustus Wall Callcott

 Sir Augustus Wall Callcott (20 February 1779 – 25 November 1844) was an English landscape painter.

 Life and work

 Callcott was born at Kensington Gravel Pits, a village on the western edge of London, in the area now known as Notting Hill Gate.
 His first study was music and he sang for several years in the choir of Westminster Abbey.
 But at the age of twenty he had determined to give up music, became a student of the Royal Academy, and began his artistic career as a painter of portraits under the tuition of John Hoppner.
-The first picture he exhibited was a portrait of Miss Roberts, and its success at the Royal Academy in 1799 is said to have led to his final choice of painting as a profession.
+The first picture he exhibited was a portrait of Miss Roberts, and its success at the Royal Academy Exhibition of 1799 is said to have led to his final choice of painting as a profession.